Blog Post: A Fresh Graduate's Guide to Saving Money

 Beautiful in its simplicity

 The simplicity of the DCA structure helps the average investor overcome these behavioural tendencies which would have otherwise kept them from investing.
-It offers an affordable, sustainable and comfortable way for new investors to ease into the stock market without incurring the anxiety that comes with having too much invested in the virtual unknown in a short period of time.
+It offers an affordable, sustainable, and comfortable way for new investors to ease into the stock market without incurring the anxiety that comes with having too much invested in the virtual unknown in a short period of time.
 It is thus the more practical choice among new investors and investors who may not have the time to actively monitor the performance of the stock market.

 Via Mobile Banking